This post contains affiliate links. Please read my disclosure policy to learn more.

 - Clear Plastic 9″ x 13″ Disposable Serving Platters

 Chicken salad is a great way to stretch your leftover chicken.
-Whether it’s served on a bed of lettuce, used as a dip for veggies, or served as a sandwich, you can’t go wrong.
+Whether it’s eaten as a dip for veggies or served as a sandwich, you can’t go wrong.
 It’s also great for those busy fend for yourself nights, parties, potluck dinners, etc.

-When choosing a side dish to accompany your chicken salad, remember to choose side dishes that vary in texture and flavors.
+When choosing a side dish to accompany your chicken salad, remember to choose complementary dishes that vary in texture and flavors.
 As we mentioned previously, you may not want a heavy mayonnaise-based pasta salad along with your mayonnaise-based chicken salad.
 Then again, maybe you do!
 And that’s ok!